innovation-growth-lab/ccid-transcript-theme-finder/README.md

 1. **Session processing**: Loads transcript data from CSV files and optionally removes facilitator content
 2. **Theme generation**: Extracts initial themes from transcript segments, identifying distinct topics and viewpoints
-3. **Bootstrap theme condensation**: Uses multiple bootstrap samples with different theme orderings to build a co-occurrence network, then applies Louvain clustering for robust theme combination
+3. **Bootstrap theme condensation**: Uses multiple rounds of bootstrap sampling with different theme orderings to build a co-occurrence network, then applies Louvain clustering for theme combination
 4. **Theme refinement**: Polishes themes with clear labels, descriptions, and unique identifiers
 5. **Sentence mapping**: Links individual participant contributions to the identified themes
 6. **Sentiment analysis**: Analyses the position and stance of sentences within each theme